The 16 Best Things Elon Musk Believes

 Elon Musk is a fascinating individual who attracts fanatical devotion due to his genuinely groundbreaking work in electric cars and space travel.
-The founder of SpaceX and co-founder of PayPal and Tesla Motors is blessed with both an entrepreneurial spirit and the urge to change the world, but what drives his ideology?
+The founder of SpaceX (also co-founder of PayPal and Tesla Motors) is blessed with an entrepreneurial spirit and the urge to change the world, but what drives his ideology?
 Here are 16 things that the enigmatic Elon Musk believes.

 1. “[…] problems that are likely to most affect the future of humanity?”

 Making money is no longer Elon Musk’s primary goal.
-Forbes says he’s worth $12.1bn, but his interests lie in transformative business and fundamentally changing humanity’s future.
+Forbes says Elon is worth $12.1 billion, but his interests lie in transformative business and fundamentally changing humanity’s future.
 “Going from PayPal, I thought: ‘Well, what are some of the other problems that are likely to most affect the future of humanity?’
 Not from the perspective, ‘what’s the best way to make money?’”

 2. “[…] you should try, even if the probable outcome is a failure.”